Part 1: Listening

 Part 2: Tuning

-The wish to intimate emptiness through artistic practices is the spontaneous function of the dharmakāya as it is expounding the dharma through human mind-bodies.
-When we find ourselves being spontaneously attuned to the emptiness of the dharmakāya–the non-duality of nothing and something–we can feel the wish to express this attunement in phenomenal forms.
-Táo Yuānmíng upon encountering a vast blue sky, felt the dharmakāya beckoning him when he commented: "Today’s skies are perfect for a clear flute and singing qín" (Hinton 1993, 61).
-Open skies are "perfect" for the performance of music because they invite to an attunement to emptiness that makes the musical sounds performed in such an attunement arise as audible emptiness.
-In the history of Chinese poetry, the contemplatives often took to chanting and musical instruments to express such an attunement.
-Verses that depict scenes of seclusion and open landscapes–environmental features that for these poets were most conducive to such an attunement–often end with a performance of music.
-This process is illustrated in a beautiful verse by Xíngchè (行徹):
+The wish to intimate emptiness through artistic practices is the spontaneous function of the dharmakāya, naturally manifesting through the expressive capacities of human mind-bodies.
+When we find ourselves spontaneously attuned to the emptiness of the dharmakāya—the non-duality of nothing and something—we may feel an impulse to express this attunement in phenomenal form.
+For instance, upon encountering a vast blue sky, Táo Yuānmíng felt the dharmakāya beckoning him, remarking: "Today’s skies are perfect for a clear flute and singing qín" (Hinton 1993, 61).
+Open skies were considered "perfect" for the performance of music because they invited an attunement to emptiness that made the musical sounds performed in such a state resound as audible emptiness.

-"The late autumn moon lights up the forest,
+The late autumn moon lights up the forest,

 And mountain mists fill the secluded woods.